 “All pending settlements, including pending sales and refunds or any future transactions, must be settled directly with Avianca Brasil”

 In practice, the IATA decision prevents the airline from being used on flights that complement international operations.
 For example, if a European airline sells a Madrid-Salvador flight, but only has direct flights to São Paulo, the Brazilian airline will not be able to operate the São Paulo-Salvador flight.
-This measure makes infeasible the sale of air packages that join Avianca flights with those of other companies.
-That is, the routes operated by Avianca Brazil will no longer be displayed to passengers in search of options when traveling.
+This measure makes the sale of air packages infeasible for flights that join Avianca with those of other companies.
+The routes operated by Avianca Brazil will no longer be displayed to passengers in search of options when travelling.

-This is another defeat for the company that has been in judicial recovery since December and until now has not been able to define its future.
+This is another defeat for a company that has been in judicial recovery since December and until now has not been able to define its future.

 Avianca Brasil fleet was composed of 36 aircraft but currently only have 6 aircraft flying!
 This led to the cancellation of thousands of flights and limiting the company’s operations to only 4 airports: São Paulo Congonhas, Brasília, Salvador, and Rio de Janeiro Santos Dumont.
 The company announced that it has suspended more than 800 flights from Monday through Thursday (16).